More About Tony Cai

 For fundamental and wide-ranging contributions to the mathematics, theory and methods of statistics, including the theory and application of wavelets, block thresholding in wavelet regression, optimality theory, adaptation in nonparametric function estimation, confidence intervals in small samples, and methods for false discovery rate control; for applications to chemical identification, medical imaging and microarray data analysis; and for outstanding contributions to the statistical profession through extensive editorial work and mentorship of students.

 Tony Cai is a Fellow and a Medallion Lecturer of the Institute of Mathematical Statistics (IMS).
-He is the Editor of the Annals of Statistics (2010-2012).
-Previously he has served as an Associate Editor for the Annals of Statistics, the Journal of American Statistical Association, Statistica Sinica, and Statistics Surveys.
-He is a member of the editorial board of the Fronteirs of Statistics book series.
-He was also a Guest Editor for a special issue of Statistica Sinica on Multiscale Methods and a Guest Editor for a special issue of the Journal of Nonparametric Statistics for the Inaugural IMS-China International Conference held in Hangzhou, China in 2008.
+He served as an Editor of The Annals of Statistics from 2010 to 2012.
+He was an Associate Editor for the Journal of the Royal Statistical Society, Series B (2014-2018), the Journal of American Statistical Association (2005 - 2010), The Annals of Statistics (2004 - 2009), Statistica Sinica (2005 - 2011), and Statistics Surveys (2006 - 2009).
+He is a member of the editorial board of the Frontiers of Statistics book series.

 Back to Tony Cai's Homepage